The Goldman-Turaev Lie bialgebra and the Kashiwara-Vergne problem in higher genera: Goldman-Turaev Lie bialgebra

 \section{Goldman-Turaev Lie bialgebra}

-In this section, we describe the structure morphisms of the Goldman-Turaev Lie bialgebra and their upgrades.
-For proofs, we refer to \cite{Go86} \cite{Tu91} \cite{KK15} \cite{MT14}.
-When we need to modify the proofs due to the presence of a framing, we explain the necessary changes.
+In this section, we define the Goldman-Turaev Lie bialgebra and its upgrades.
+In the presentation, we mainly follow \cite{Go86}, \cite{Tu91}, \cite{KK15}, \cite{MT14}.
+When we need to modify the proofs, we explain the necessary changes.